The CLASS Board of Directors

 Ang Kwee Tiang

-Prior to his IFPI appointment in January 2013, KT Ang was the Asia Pacific Regional Director of CISAC for 24 years where he had helped to create, revitalize and/or develop most of the authors/publishers copyright collective management organizations in the region including in Singapore, Malaysia, Thailand, Vietnam, Philippines, Taiwan, Macau, Mongolia, Brunei, China, India and Indonesia.
-He had also served as a director or advisor on the boards of many of those organizations.
+Before that, he had served as the Asia Pacific Regional Director of CISAC for 23 years where he had helped to create, revitalize and/or develop most of the authors/publishers copyright collective management organizations in the region including in Singapore, Malaysia, Thailand, Vietnam, Philippines, Taiwan, Macau, Mongolia, Brunei, China, India and Indonesia.
 It was during this time when he worked with IFRRO and developed the work plan that led to the creation of CLASS.

 Christopher is a publishing veteran with about 30 years of experience, having joined the industry in the last century --- an increasingly rare qualification which he enjoys sharing with newcomers to the business.
 He has held key positions in local and international publishers, including Oxford University Press, McGraw-Hill Education, Marshall Cavendish and World Scientific Publishing Company.